lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 If read parameters are defined then a `CompositeAssembler.handleParameters()` method must be defined that understands how to apply these parameters to the Python object and should return a modified copy.
 This method must be written even if a `Formatter` is to be used.
-There are two reasons for this, firstly, there is no guarantee that a particular formatter implementation will understand the parameter (and no requirement for that to be the case), and secondly there is no guarantee that a formatter will be involved in retrieval of the dataset.
+There are two reasons for this; firstly, there is no guarantee that a particular formatter implementation will understand the parameter (and no requirement for that to be the case), and secondly there is no guarantee that a formatter will be involved in retrieval of the dataset.
 In-memory datastores never involve a file artifact so whilst composite disassembly is never an issue, an assembler must at least provide the parameter handler to allow the user to configure such a datastore.

-For read-only components parameters are handled by the composite component prior to deriving the read-only component.
+For derived components parameters are handled by the composite component prior to deriving the derived component.
 The assembler `CompositeAssembler.handleParameters()` method will only be called in this situation if no formatter is used (such as with an in-memory datastore).

 Formatters